Fumonisin B1: Detoxification

-The information on metabolism and biotransformation of FB_{1} is very sparse.
-However, metabolism most likely occurs in the gut since partially hydrolysed and fully hydrolysed FB_{1} were recovered in faeces but not in bile of vervet monkeys.
+Metabolism of FB_{1} most likely occurs in the gut since partially hydrolysed and fully hydrolysed FB_{1} were recovered in faeces but not in bile of vervet monkeys.
 Bioavailability of FB_{1} can be reduced by treating fumonisin-contaminated corn with glucomannans extracted from the cell wall of the yeast Saccharomyces cerevisiae.
 These polysaccharides are able to bind certain mycotoxins and have a 67% binding capacity for fumonisins.

+The enzyme fumonisin B1 esterase characterised from a bacterium of Sphingopyxis species hydrolyses FB_{1}, to aminopentol by removing two ester groups.
+This has been suggested as a method for decontamination.